zbalkan/zbalkan.github.io/_posts/2025-05-31-wazuh-duckdb-threat-hunting.md

 I need to remind you that DuckDB is not a search engine.
 Lucene search engine of ElasticSearch and OpenSearch -including Wazuh Indexer- provide a better experience in searching.
 Therefore, using SQL and regex for log search may not be the best user experience.
 But it is a balanced approach depending on your environment.
 It is up to you to choose it or not.

 This isn’t a replacement for a SIEM or a data lake - but for many teams, it’s the most practical, cost-effective way to unlock their archived logs for threat hunting and investigations.

-## Postscriptum

-Some time ago, I wrote about integrity control for archive logs using [RFC 3161 cryptographic timestamping](https://zaferbalkan.com/log-timestamping/).
-I'd like to let you know that by using parquet, you can still make use of it.